-SPA 0160, 0161, 1062 Fundamentals of Spanish I, II, III

-This is a program of study designed to teach understanding, speaking, reading, and writing of Spanish and to grant an awareness of Spain and its people.
+SPA 0160, 0161, 0162 Fundamentals of Spanish I, II, III 2-3-3 (each) This is a program of study designed to teach understanding, speaking, reading, and writing of Spanish and to grant an awareness of Spain and its people.
 An audio-visual method is used.
 Prerequisite: Must be taken in sequence.
 (F, W, SP)

-SPA 0260, 0261, 0262 Intermediate Spanish I, II, III

-In this course of study, the fundamentals of Spanish are used as the background for a basic study of the culture, civilization and literature of Spain with a further development of language skills.
+SPA 0260, 0261, 0262 Intermediate Spanish I, II, III 2-3-3 (each) In this course of study, the fundamentals of Spanish are used as the background for a basic study of the culture, civilization and literature of Spain with a further development of language skills.
 Prerequisite: Fundamentals of Spanish I, II, III or two years of high school Spanish.
-(F, W, SP)
+(F. W, SP)